kaisinishe/python_with_codedex/README.md

 ## Exercises

-The `exercises` directory contains small exercises I completed to practice my Python skills.
-Each subdirectory corresponds to a different source, such as a book, course, or website.
+This repository contains small exercises I completed to practice my Python skills.
+Each directory corresponds to a different source, such as a book, course, or website.

 ## Contributing